(176) The countermeasure to DNS

 through a very secure second tunnel.

-(196) Spread spectrum works at which of the following OSI layers?
+which of the following OSI layers?

 A. Transport